-There are tens of millions of women who give birth and raise their children in very simple and inadequate conditions.
-Women have to give birth also in situation of crisis and in places that are unsuitable for the purpose of giving birth.
-For instance insanitary surroundings and dirty instruments are a serious health problem and threat for mothers and their newborns in developing countries.
+Tens of millions of women give birth and raise their children in poor conditions.
+Women must give birth in crisis situations and under other unsuitable conditions i.e. insanitary surroundings and use of non-sterile instruments, which place a serious health risk and threaten the mothers and their newborns in the developing countries.

-Finnish Baby Aid Kit is a childbirth and nursing kit that is especially developed to be used in developing countries, and in crisis and emergency conditions.
-The kit contains materials for childbirth and for nursing a newborn.
-This concept and product is suitable for aid and humanitarian organizations and their maternal and child health programs in the Third World countries.
+The Finnish Baby Aid Kit is a childbirth and nursing kit that is especially developed to be used in developing countries, and in emergency and crisis situations.
+The kit contains supplies for childbirth and for nursing a newborn.
+This product is suitable for aid and humanitarian organizations and their maternal and child health programs in the Third World countries.
 Naturally the kit can also be used in a developing country’s own maternal and child health programs.

-The goals of the project are no less than the goals of the Finnish Maternity Package had 80 years ago:
+The goals for this project are the same as they were for the Finnish Maternity Package 80 years ago:

 - Bring pregnant women to the public health care system and pregnancy follow-ups